StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 StarRocks provides a self-developed connector named StarRocks Connector for Apache Spark™ (Spark connector for short) to help you load data into a StarRocks table by using Spark.
 The basic principle is to accumulate the data and then load it all at a time into StarRocks through [STREAM LOAD](../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md).
 The Spark connector is implemented based on Spark DataSource V2.
 A DataSource can be created by using Spark DataFrames or Spark SQL.
 And both batch and structured streaming modes are supported.

+> **NOTICE**
+>
+> Only users with the SELECT and INSERT privileges on a StarRocks table can load data into this table.
+You can follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the required privileges.

 ## Version requirements

 | Spark connector | Spark            | StarRocks     | Java | Scala |